OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 In subsequent rounds, only proposals whose feasibility has been first verified by the city’s experts were accepted for consideration.
 Proposals that are too expensive are now eliminated and similar ideas are often combined.

 “Residents don’t necessarily know, for example, who owns the land they are proposing a barbecue shelter for.
-The city can basically only build on land it owns.
+The city can only build on its own land.
 The city experts also check to make sure that the proposed changes aren’t already in the works,” Kirsi Verkka said.

 People in the park.